ReinhardLenz/photoshow/README.md

 # photoshow
-A web page to view photos, add text under the photo, with administation to add and delete
+A web page to view photos, add text under the photo, with administation to add and delete.